atksh/python_prtree/README.md

 ```

-You can also erase(delete) by index and insert new one.
+You can also erase(delete) by index and insert a new one.
 ```python
 prtree.erase(1)  # delete the rectangle with idx=1 from the PRTree